Shionogi Disclosure Policy

 The Company discloses information in conformity with the Companies Act, the Financial Instruments and Exchange Act, and all other applicable laws and regulations, as well as the timely disclosure rules stipulated by the stock exchanges on which the Company is listed.

-Pursuant to the applicable laws and regulations and timely disclosure rules, the Company discloses information through the Electronic Disclosure for Investors’ NETwork (EDINET), a system provided by the Financial Services Agency to make securities reports and other disclosure documents under the Financial Instruments and Exchange Act and other relevant legislation publicly available, or through the Timely Disclosure network (TDnet) provided by the stock exchanges, among other methods.
+Pursuant to the applicable laws and regulations and timely disclosure rules, the Company discloses information through the Electronic Disclosure for Investors’ NETwork (EDINET), a system provided by the Financial Services Agency to make securities reports and other disclosure documents covered by the Financial Instruments and Exchange Act and other relevant legislation publicly available, or through the Timely Disclosure network (TDnet) provided by the stock exchanges, amongst other methods.

 Information disclosed via EDINET or TDnet is posted as soon as possible on the Company’s website to ensure the timeliness and fairness of information disclosure.

-Based on the principle of timely disclosure, information other than that disclosed via EDINET or TDnet is also disclosed through press releases, press conferences, the Company’s website, and/or other means, in a fair and prompt manner.
+Based on the principle of timely disclosure, information other than that disclosed via EDINET or TDnet is also disclosed through press releases, explanatory meetings, the Company’s website, and/or other means, in a fair and prompt manner.

-The Company endeavors to make information available in English as well as in Japanese to make it understood by as many stakeholders as possible.
+The Company endeavors to make information available in English as well as in Japanese to facilitate understanding by as many stakeholders as possible.

 Prevention of insider trading

-To prevent the leakage of financial results and ensure legal compliance and fairness, the Company observes a quiet period from the day after the closing date of each quarter until the date of the financial results announcement for the said quarter.
+To prevent the leakage of financial results and ensure legal compliance and fairness, the Company observes a quiet period from the day after the closing date of each quarter until the date of the financial results announcement for such quarter.

 During this period, the Company does not make any comments or answer any inquiries regarding financial results.
 However, if the Company anticipates a significant difference between the original forecasts and the actual results during the quiet period, the Company will disclose such information in a timely and appropriate manner based on the disclosure rules.